Yount Monument

 The Yount Monument is a public art work by artist Brian Maughan.
-It is located in front of the Miller Park stadium west of downtown Milwaukee, Wisconsin.
+It is located in front of American Family Field west of downtown Milwaukee, Wisconsin.
 The sculpture depicts Robin Yount, a member of the Milwaukee Brewers baseball team, following through after taking a swing at a pitch.
 The figure wears a 1980s-style uniform with close-fitting calf-length pants, a button-front short-sleeved jersey and a batting helmet.
 The sculpture was dedicated on April 5, 2001.